Skip to main content

 • Firewall Policies (firewall policies) are lists of firewall rules in a specific order;

-• Firewall Rules (firewall rules) are a set of parameters used to filter traffic: protocols, IP addresses, and ports.
-Rules are executed in the specified order.
-For more information on rules and parameters, see the Rules subsection.
+• Firewall Rules are a set of parameters used to filter traffic: protocols, IP addresses, and ports.
+Rules are executed in the order they are specified.
+Read more about rules and parameters in the Rules subsection.

-For more information on the OpenStack model, see the FWaaS section of the OpenStack documentation.
+Read more about the OpenStack model in the FWaaS section of the OpenStack documentation.

 When filtering traffic between private subnets connected to the same router, the rules of the firewall assigned to the router port on that subnet are applied to outgoing traffic.
 If rules for inbound traffic from the first subnet are configured for the firewall in the other subnet, they are ignored.